 Muscle and Joint Pain Correlate with Higher Chronic Disease Rates Click To Tweet

-Although combined estimates for the risk for chronic disease in people with back or neck pain could not be obtained due to the limited number of studies assessing these conditions, individual studies offered evidence for such a link.
+Although combined estimates for the risk of chronic disease in people with back or neck pain could not be obtained due to the limited number of studies assessing these conditions, individual studies offered evidence of their relationship.